AndryRafam/aegis/README.md

 <h2 align="left"> How to encrypt folders ? </h2>

 Encrypting file is straightforward.
-To encrypt folder, first compress/archive the folder (.7z, .zip, .rar, .tar etc.) and then encrypt with NeptuneCrypt.
+To encrypt folder, first compress/archive the folder (.7z, .zip, .rar, .tar etc.) and then encrypt with PoseidonCrypt.

 <h2 align="left"> Future upgrade </h2>